HaiderWajahat1/ai-travel-assistant/README.md

 6. LLM formats everything into a beautiful, markdown itinerary
 7. User can optionally chat with the planner about their trip

----

-Here’s the full **copy-pastable Markdown block** exactly as seen in your screenshot:

----

 ```markdown
 ## 📂 Project Structure